 - Next, push the cable forward while cranking the handle clockwise.

 - When you run out of cable loosen the set screw and pull another 12 to 15 inches out.
 Reset the screw and continue steadily cranking clockwise.

 - Continue this process until you have broken up the clog or reached a larger diameter pipe, like the main stack.
 You will know that the clog is cleared when you no longer feel any resistance on the cable.
 In cases where you push the clog into a larger pipe, you will be able to feel the cable moving freely around.

 - If you hit a really rough spot, a push and pull method should be used.
-It is done by feeding the cable in about 3 feet and then pulling it back 2 feet.
-Then, feed the cable back in 4 feet and pulling out 2.
+It is done by feeding the cable in about three feet and then pulling it back two feet.
+Then, feed the cable back in four feet and pulling out two.
 Continue this process until you feel the blockage break.

 - After the clog is broken, you will begin retrieving the cable.
-Do so by pulling 1 to 2 feet of line out at a time.
+Do so by pulling one to two feet of line out at a time.
 As you pull it back, continue using a clockwise motion.
 Reversing the direction may unwind the blockage and leave it behind to re-clog the pipe.

 - Be sure to feed the cable back into the spool to keep any black grease on the snake from splattering onto surrounding walls.
 It is hard to clean up and smells horrible.